ManavJadeja/OrbitOptimization/ReadMe.txt

 		-Confirm that this is within communication system capabilities

+How to Run:
+1) basicInfo.m
+	-Has information for optimization
+		-Scenario: Start and Stop times
+		-Facility+Sensor: Location, range, and angle
+		-Satellite: Orbit parameters (ranges)
+		-Access: required duration (predefined) and safety margin
+2) startSTK.m
+	-Starts STK and loads scenario information
+3) addEverything.m
+	-Add and modify singular objects (facility and sensor) -Satellites added, modified, tested, color-coded
+		-Adds a satellite with parameters (one by one) -Propogates and performs access computation
+		-Color coded graphics based on access requirements

 About:
 Written by me over the summer.
 Things I don't know: (so don't ask)